JohnSnowLabs/johnsnowlabs/docs/en/alab/section_based_annotations.md

     nav: annotation-lab
 ---

-## NLP Lab 5 - Harness the Power of Section-Based Annotation for Advanced NLP Tasks
+## Generative AI Lab 5 - Harness the Power of Section-Based Annotation for Advanced NLP Tasks

-We're excited to announce that NLP Lab 5 is now available!
+We're excited to announce that Generative AI Lab 5 is now available!
 This major update offers out-of-the-box support for section-based annotation, a feature that makes annotating larger documents with deep learning (DL) models or large language models (LLMs) an absolute breeze.

 Section-based annotation is a cornerstone feature, that proposes a new strategy to handle manual and automatic text annotation.
 First of all, it allows the splitting of tasks into distinct sections, at various granular levels such as sentences, paragraphs, or even pages, depending on the requirement of the use case at hand.
 This approach gives annotators a clear view and fine-grained control over the document structure.
 Second, it allows users to specify what are the relevant sections for their project's specific goals.
 This can be done by a combination of specific keywords that can be found inside the relevant texts, regular expressions (regex) matching particular patterns within the text, or by the use of classifiers specially trained to recognize specific types of sections.